Fork Union Military Academy: National Football League

-At least 117 players from Fork Union Military Academy have been drafted or signed by NFL teams.
+At least 117 Fork Union Military Academy players have been drafted or signed by NFL teams.

-At least 12 players from Fork Union Military Academy have been selected in the First Round of the NFL Draft since 1954, 7 players have been selected to one or more Pro Bowl appearances, and at least 12 players have been on teams that competed in Super Bowl games.
+At least 12 players from Fork Union Military Academy have been selected in the First Round of the NFL draft since 1954, 7 players have been selected for one or more Pro Bowl appearances, and at least 12 players have been on teams that competed in Super Bowl games.